Joe-Neville/tss-acn-lab/README.md

 Total number of entries 12
 ```

-In this capture, the ones with the `Next Hop` of 192.168.1.4 are locally injected, the ones from 192.168.1.3 are learnt via BGP.
+In this capture, the ones with the `Next Hop` of 192.168.1.4 are locally injected, the ones from 192.168.1.3 are learnt via EVPN.

 6. Open a command-line box on the Windows client connected to 6300-x-1 (6300A in the workbench topology)
 7. Check your local IP address with `ipconfig`.